MatthewJohnMorris/case-monitor/README.md

 This is a Python script to monitor new case law documents from the [UK National Archives Find Case Law](https://caselaw.nationalarchives.gov.uk/) service.
 The script fetches the latest judgments matching a specified search query and sends email notifications with updates.

-Run it with the desired frequency via the Windows Task Scheduler - e.g. every 12 hours.
+Run it with the desired frequency via the Windows Task Scheduler, once a day or whatever.

 ---